Install and Configure MariaDB for Cloudera Software

 max_connectionsproperty according to the size of your cluster:

-on the same host.
-If you do this, you should:
+the Cloudera Manager Server and Reports Manager) on the same host.
+If you do this,

 - Put each database on its own physical disk for best performance.
 You can do this by manually setting up symbolic links or running multiple database instances (each instance uses a different data directory path).

 - Allow 100 maximum connections for each database and then add 50 extra connections.
 For example, for two databases, set the maximum connections to 250.
-If you store five databases on one host (the databases for Cloudera Manager Server, Reports Manager, and Hive metastore), set the maximum connections to 550.
+If you store four databases on one host (the databases for Cloudera Manager Server, Hue, Reports Manager, and Hive metastore), set the maximum connections to 450.

 - More than 50 hosts - Do not store more than one database on the same host.
 Use a separate host for each database/host pair.
 The hosts do not need to be reserved exclusively for databases, but each database should be on a separate host.

-- Fewer than 50 hosts - You can store more than one database (for example, both the Activity Monitor and Service Monitor) on the same host.
+- Fewer than 50 hosts - You can store more than one database (for example, both the Cloudera Manager Server and Reports Manager) on the same host.
 If you do this, you should:

 - If the cluster has more than 1000 hosts, set